-Ms. Pat Kurczewski, Director of Dining Services 609-466-7602 x6510 or x6511 chartwells@mtsd.us and click on "Lunch Menus".
-Once there use the links to open up lunch menus or the letter with instructions for prepaid lunch accounts.
+Ms. Pat Kurczewski, Director of Dining Services 609-466-7602 x6510 or x6511 chartwells@mtsd.us

 Students may bring lunch from home or purchase a school lunch.
 Chartwells is the company in charge of school lunches.
-Students may pay with cash or use their student ID number to access their prepaid lunch account.
+Students may pay with cash or use their student identification number.